skiedude/evestructures/README.md

+# AS OF 11/6/19 EveStructures IS CURRENTLY NOT BEING UPDATED

 # EveStructures
 This provides a consolidated view of all your structures across multiple Eve Online Corporations.
 Gathers and displays important data like fuel, services, locations, states and much more.